lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 5: (Voter Gets the not-yet-completed ballot)
+Optional ways to do this:
-A. sent to user
+- A. sent to user
-B. posted on several public sites and signed and can be compared/verified
+- B. posted on several public sites and signed and can be compared/verified
+- C. collecting from (and perhaps compared across) various sources by voting software, e.g. a minimal and secure mobile device software application ("app")

 Step 6: (Voter Validate the not-yet-completed Ballot) The voter on-line inspects and validates the ballot.
 Most likely by checking and comparing multiple sources and signing keys.